senzing-garage/playground/docs/examples.md

     ```

 1. Visit the web application at [localhost:8260].
-1. Optionally, enter the docker container.
+1. Optionally, exec into the docker container.

    Example: